nicolasberube/Arzette_Randomizer/README.md

 Implement Canteen as the alternative to damage_boost option.

-For the standalone randomizer: trading_type = 'excluded' is glitched, it seems to put the chainsword vanilla The npc items do not seem to be possibly attributed to an npc location The foolish npc items do not seem to be possibly attributed to non-spawner locations Shuffle rocks is defaulted on and not an option
+For the standalone randomizer:
+- trading_type = 'excluded' is glitched, it seems to put the chainsword vanilla
+- The npc items do not seem to be possibly attributed to an npc location
+- The foolish npc items do not seem to be possibly attributed to non-spawner locations
+- Shuffle rocks is defaulted on and not an option
+- Crypts Coin should not be able to spawn an npc or any other spawner items when barrier types is randomised

 For the AP port:
+- level_order = randomize crashes, so the option is deactivated for now.
+- Possible randomized start position in trading_sequence = "vanilla"
-Can the items be fungible in the game?
-Need to confirm Can the beacons unlock items instead of levels?
-Need to confirm Possible randomized start position in trading_sequence = "vanilla" Weight the beacon assignation in generate_early() to have less chance of locking it to a hard to reach location, to avoid slow starts. trading_sequence = included crashes (sequence unaccessible) shuffle_barrier_types = True crashes (Crypt Coin unaccessible) level_order = randomize crashes sometimes (Unaccessible beacon?)
+- Add in the doc that items cannot be fungible in the game.
+- Add in the doc that the beacons cannot unlock items instead of levels
+- Weight the beacon assignation in generate_early() to have less chance of locking it to a hard to reach location, to avoid slow starts.

 # CREDITS